Rufus For Real

 Print Recipe

-Easy one-pot chicken and couscous made in 30 minutes with juicy chicken, fluffy couscous, and cozy weeknight flavor in one skillet.
+This chicken and couscous is a simple one-pot dinner with juicy chicken, fluffy couscous, and bright lemony flavor ready in about 30 minutes.

 Prep Time 5 minutes mins